mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ### Policy fragments for OpenAI
 In the [src/apim/policies](/src/apim/oa-fragments) folder, you will find the policy fragments that you can use to apply to the OpenAI API.

-I've built my routing stragegy based the great work of [APIM Smart Load Balancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main), it is worth checking out.
+I've built my routing strategy based the great work of [APIM Smart Load Balancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main), it is worth checking out.

-I've built on top of that additional capabitlites to make the solution more robust and scalable.
+I've built on top of that additional capabilities to make the solution more robust and scalable.

 Features added include:
 - **Clusters (model based routing)**: it is a simple concept to group multiple OpenAI endpoints that support specific OpenAI deployment name.
     - This to support model-based routing
-    - For example, if the model is gpt-4 and it exists only in 2 regions, I will create a cluster with these 2 endpionts only.
+    - For example, if the model is gpt-4 and it exists only in 2 regions, I will create a cluster with these 2 endpoints only.
 On the other hand, gpt-35-turbo exists in 5 regions, I will create a cluster with these 5 endpoints.
     - In order for this routing to work, OpenAI deployment names across regions must use the same name as I rely on the URL path to extract the direct deployment name which then results in specific routes to be used.
 - **Routes**: It is json array that include all OpenAI endpoints with metadata.
     - Each cluster will reference supported route from this json array
     - Each route will have a friendly name, location, priority, and throttling status.
 - **Clusters and routes caching**: using APIM cache to store clusters and routes to allow it to be shared across multiple API calls contexts.
     - **Configurations update**: Using API revision part of the caching key to allow for rolling updates of the clusters and routes through:
-        - Creating new API revion with updated clusters and routes
+        - Creating new API revision with updated clusters and routes
         - Updating the API revision to be current (which will result in immediate creation of new cache entry with the updated clusters and routes)
         - API revision number is part of the cache key for both clusters and routes.
     - **Multi-region support**: Each clusters array will be stored with region name as part of the cache key to allow for multi-region support.